 Yes, glucosamine can potentially cause constipation in some individuals, although this is not a common side effect.
 However, it’s important to note that everyone’s body reacts differently to supplements.
 If you’re experiencing constipation or other side effects that you suspect may be related to glucosamine use, it’s best to consult with your healthcare provider.

-If you’re taking glucosamine and experiencing constipation, try drinking more water, increasing your intake of fibre, and getting regular physical activity, as these measures can often help alleviate constipation.
+If you’re taking glucosamine and experiencing constipation, try drinking more water, increasing your fibre intake, and getting regular physical activity.
+These measures can often help alleviate constipation.

 Does Glucosamine Raise Blood Pressure?